Danone says European dairy recovery to feed profit momentum

 "Danone's reporting/guidance was slightly disappointing but it was not a disaster which, after a couple of years of more significant disappointments, is probably good news for Danone," Bernstein analyst Andrew Wood said.

-By 1243 GMT Danone shares were up 1.7 percent, among the top gainers on the CAC-40 index of French blue chips .FCHI.
+By 7.43 a.m.
+ET Danone shares were up 1.7 percent, among the top gainers on the CAC-40 index of French blue chips .FCHI.

 GRADUAL CHINA RECOVERY